Nanahuse/PyRacetimeGG/README.md

 "slug" is an identifier for "Category".
 In many cases, it is an abbreviation using the first letter of the game title.
 1. Check category page URL ( e.g. https://racetime.gg/smw )
-1. The last string is category slug ( e.g. swm).
+1. The last string is category slug ( e.g. smw).

 ### How to know race slug
-Every race has a separate identifier called slug
+Every race has a separate identifier called slug.
 It is a form of two words and a four-digit number joined by a hyphen. (word-word-1234)

 1. Check race page URL ( e.g. https://racetime.gg/smw/comic-baby-9383 )